 Name of Employee Leasing Company:

 Workers' Compensation Carrier:

 A.M.
 Best Rating of Carrier:

 Inception Date of Leasing Arrangement:

-I further agree to notify the County in the event that I switch employee-leasing companies. have an obligation to supply an updated workers' compensation certificate to the County that change of carrier.
+I further agree to notify the County in the event that I switch employee-leasing companies.
+I have an obligation to supply an updated workers' compensation certificate to the County that change of carrier.
+I recognize that I at documents the

 Name of Contractor:

 Signature of Owner/Officer

 Title:

 Date: